 - Blaise Pascal – mathematician and inventor.
 One of the first two people to create mechanical calculators.
 Also did a great deal of work in the natural sciences around hydraulic fluids.
 Wrote many works about – and giving a defense for – Christianity

 Many of these men and women pursued science as a way to come to know God.
-Their scientific discoveries didn’t make God irrelevant; it gave them more wonder at the work He had done.
+Their scientific discoveries didn’t make God irrelevant; they gave them more wonder at the work He had done.

 Now, there is no denying that a great number of scientists – especially today – do not believe in a Higher Power.
-But, the interesting thing is, people like Einstein, Stephen Hawking – even Charles Darwin – don’t give their scientific discoveries as their reason for unbelief; they cite the problem of pain, suffering and evil in the world as their biggest hurdle to believing in God.
+But, the interesting thing is, people like Einstein, Stephen Hawking – even Charles Darwin – don’t give their scientific discoveries as their reason for unbelief; they cite the problem of pain, suffering, and evil in the world as their biggest hurdle to believing in God.
 This has nothing to do with science, though – this is a philosophical issue.

 As we previously discussed, science can’t determine if something is good or evil.
-So, it wasn’t some sort of lack of scientific evidence that made these famous scientists not believe in God; it was not knowing how to grapple with the pain, suffering and loss they had experienced.
+So, it wasn’t some sort of lack of scientific evidence that made these famous scientists not believe in God; it was not knowing how to grapple with the pain, suffering, and loss they had experienced.
 Scientific naturalism (the view that we can only come to know anything through science and our senses) can offer no reason for why we suffer, so the only conclusion it can come to is that we are here for no reason.
 We suffer for no reason.
 Christianity, on the other hand, can give meaning to our suffering and a reason for the evil we see in the world.
 Science can tell us why a tsunami formed in the ocean, but it cannot answer why so many innocent lives were lost in the aftermath.
 Or why we should care.

-A discussion of the Problem of Evil and Suffering is one that requires a lot more time, and is out of the scope of this article.
+A discussion of the Problem of Evil and Suffering is one that requires a lot more time and is out of the scope of this article.
 I only bring it up here to show that many great scientists deny God’s existence based not on scientific discovery, but on questions that can only be answered outside of science.

 The Bible Is Not A Science Textbook

 I think this goes without saying, but the Bible was not given to us to contain the full sum of knowledge of the universe.
 It is not meant to teach us science or math or a number of other subjects.
 However, in the instances where it does discuss the workings of the natural world, it doesn’t come into conflict with what we have learned through scientific discovery.
-The very first verse of the Bible says “In the beginning God created the Heavens and The Earth”.
+The very first verse of the Bible says “In the beginning, God created the Heavens and The Earth”.
 In 1949, English astronomer Fred Hoyle first coined the phrase “Big Bang” to sum up several discoveries that had been made since the beginning of the 20th century.
 The universe was expanding, and therefore it must have had a beginning.

 So, how do we deal with instances where the Bible may appear to have gotten the science wrong?
-One of the more popular illustrations of this point is The Parable of the Mustard Seed from Matthew 12:31-32, Mark 4:30-32 and Luke 13:18-19.
+One of the more popular illustrations of this point is The Parable of the Mustard Seed from Matthew 12:31-32, Mark 4:30-32, and Luke 13:18-19.
 In it, Jesus says that the mustard seed is the smallest seed in the world.
 In actuality, there are many seeds that are smaller than mustard seeds.
 So, does this scientific inaccuracy prove that Jesus wasn’t God or that the Bible is inaccurate in the things it teaches?
 No, of course not.
 Jesus isn’t attempting to teach a scientific truth here; he is teaching a lesson about the kingdom of Heaven and how it grows.
 He used the seed to make an illustration.
 To the Palestinian farmers he was talking to, it would have made no sense for Jesus to compare the kingdom of Heaven to an orchid seed (which is much smaller than a mustard seed) – Palestinians had no idea what orchids were!
-So, Jesus used and example of the smallest seed in that guy’s world to make his point.
+So, Jesus used an example of the smallest seed in that guy’s world to make his point.

 This is just one example of an apparent scientific inaccuracy from the Bible.
 There are many other examples that I won’t go into now because each could take an entire article by itself.
 The point here is that with careful study of the apparent inaccuracy, we can usually find a reasonable explanation on why the example appears to contradict what we have come to know through science.